leorarantes/mywallet-front/README.md

-# Drivenpass
+# My Wallet

 Front-end for My Wallet, a simple financial control app.

 ## 📋 About

-"My Wallet" is a financial control app that allows you to easily register your income and expenses.
+My Wallet is a financial control app that allows you to easily register your income and expenses.
 With it, you can keep track of your budget and control your finances.

 Deploy: https://projeto13-mywallet-front-lyart-tau.vercel.app/